-Spanish is the second most common language in the U.S. and third in the world, after Mandarin Chinese and English.
+Spanish is the second most-spoken language in the U.S. and in the world, after Mandarin Chinese.
 That alone is a compelling rationale for learning a language spoken by more than 500 million people around the globe.
-But for those of you who need some extra motivation, here’s our list of reasons to say “Hola” to Spanish:1.
+But for those of you who need some extra motivation, here’s our list of 5 reasons to learn Spanish.1.
 Expand Your Job Opportunities

 When it comes to the workforce, speaking a second language pays — literally.
 According to Salary.com, bilingual employees make between 5 and 20 percent more per hour than workers who only speak one language.
 And there are more job options for people who speak a second language, particularly a common one like Spanish.
 For industries like healthcare, customer service, and education, having Spanish-speaking employees is extremely valuable — and sometimes even critical.
 In a tight race between job candidates in these fields, a bilingual applicant may have a leg-up.2.
 Don’t Get Left Behind